August 2019

 Finally, we view it as a fiduciary imperative to strike an appropriate balance between the pure fundamental merits of an investment decision and its tax implications.
 Said differently, one must be careful not to let the tax tail wag the investment dog.

-By partnering with our clients’ tax professionals to gain a more complete understanding of their tax picture and then incorporating these strategies when developing a customized investment plan, we believe we can improve upon the investment returns that really matter to our clients, that is the after-tax, after-expense, risk-adjusted returns.
+By partnering with our clients’ tax professionals to gain a more complete understanding of their tax picture and then incorporating these strategies when developing a customized investment plan, we believe we can improve upon the investment returns that really matter to our clients—that is, after-tax, after-expense, risk-adjusted returns.

 Information provided herein is not intended to be used as investment advice, an offer to purchase or sell the securities, or a solicitation or offer to sell investment advisory services.
 Boston Trust Walden Company, its staff, and affiliates (collectively “BTW”) do not provide tax, accounting, or legal advice.
 You should consult with your legal or tax advisor prior to taking any action relating to the information contained herein.
 Opinions expressed may be different from time to time than those presented by different authors or BTW.
 Data contained herein are derived from sources believed to be reliable at time of publication however, they may not be complete or accurate at all times and we undertake no, obligation to advise you of any changes or to provide an update.